dhurlburtusa/YourJS/README.md

 ## TODOs

+* Link to Maven lifecycle goals.

 * When using Jasmine 2.x, be sure to use toThrowError instead of toThrow if a specific error is expected.

 * Find a tool to ensure all files honor the .editorconfig file.

-* Document how to build this project.
-For example, what are the commands to run.

 * Research to see if there is a way to easily determine if you are in strict mode.